wangxiaoyunanne/docs/source/hive_graphsearch.html.md

 # `GraphSearch`

-The `GraphSearch` workflow walks the graph searching for nodes that score highly on some indicator of interest.
+The graph search (GS) workflow a walk-based method that searches a graph for nodes that score highly on some arbitrary indicator of interest.

 The use case given by the HIVE government partner was sampling a graph: given some seed nodes, and some model that can score a node as "interesting", find lots of "interesting" nodes as quickly as possible.
-Their `GraphSearch` algorithm attempts to solve this problem by implementing several different strategies for walking the graph.
+Their algorithm attempts to solve this problem by implementing several different strategies for walking the graph.

  - `uniform`: given a node `u`, randomly move to one of `u`'s neighbors (ignoring scores)
  - `greedy`: given a node `u`, walk to neighbor with maximum score
  - `stochastic_greedy`: given a node `u`, choose neighbor to walk to with probability proportional to score

+Use of these walk-based methods is motivated by the presence of homophily in many real world social networks: we expect interesting people to have relationships with interesting people.

 ## Summary of Gunrock Implementation

-The scoring model can be an arbitrary function, eg of node metadata.
-For example, if we were running `GraphSearch` on the Twitter friends/followers graph, the scoring model might be the output of a text classifier on each users' messages.
-Thus, we do not implement the scoring model in our Gunrock implementation -- we read scores from an input file and access them as necessary.
+The scoring model can be an arbitrary function (eg of node metadata).
+For example, if we were running GS on the Twitter friends/followers graph, the scoring model might be the output of a text classifier on each users' messages.
+Thus, we do not implement the scoring model in our Gunrock implementation -- instead, we read scores from an input file and access them as necessary.

-`GraphSearch` is a generalization of a random walk algorithm, where there can be more variety in the transition function between nodes.
-The `GraphSearch` `uniform` case is exactly a uniform random walk, so we can use the pre-existing Gunrock application.
+GS is a generalization of a random walk implementation, where there can be more variety in the transition function between nodes.

+The GS `uniform` mode is exactly a uniform random walk, so we can use the pre-existing Gunrock application.
 Given a node, we compute the node to walk to as:

 ```python
 r = random.uniform(0, 1)
 neighbors = graph.get_neighbors(node)
 next_node = neighbors[floor(r * len(neighbors))]
 ```

 Both the `GraphSearch` `greedy` and `stochastic_greedy` consist of small modifications to this transition function.

 For `greedy`, we find the neighbor with maximum score:

 ```python
 neighbors = graph.get_neighbors(node)
 next_node = neighbors[0]